Scrambling Groundsel (Senecio angulatus) Indoor Care; Watering, Propagation, Problems

 Light Requirements

-Scrambling Groundsel grows best in medium to bright indirect light conditions.
-Keep it away from direct sunlight as it can cause scorching of the leaves.
+Scrambling Groundsel grows best in medium to bright indirect light conditions; place it near a large, brightly-lit, sunless window.
+Keep it away from direct sunlight to prevent scorching of the leaves.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth as well as prevent leggy growth.

-Scrambling Groundsel prefers average warmth of 18-280C.
-A room temperature that is comfortable for you is ideal for the plant.
-Keep it away from drafts to prevent sudden changes in temperatures as they can cause reduced growth.
+Scrambling Groundsel prefers a warmth of 18-280C; a temperature that is comfortable for you is ideal for the plant.
+Keep it away from sources of drafts like AC units, hot air vents, windy doors and windows and others, to prevent temperature flactuations as they can cause reduced growth, wilting, yellowing and leaf loss.

-Creeping Groundsel has no need for extra humidity.
-Average room humidity of 50-55% is adequate for this plant.
-Occasionally clean the leaves under a stream of running water to get rid of dust and discourage pest infestation.
+Creeping Groundsel has no need for extra humidity; a humidity of 50-55% is enough for this plant.
 Ensure proper ventillation to minimize fungal diseases.

 Fertilizer

-Feed Scrambling Groundsel monthly during the growing season with a balanced, liquid fertilizer for lush growth.
-Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn.
+Feed Scrambling Groundsel with a balanced, water-soluble fertilizer monthly during the growing season for lush growth.
+Do not feed in the cold season to prevent fertilizer burn as growth is minimal at this time.

 Potting Mix

-The best soil for Scrambling Groundsel should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best soil for Scrambling Groundsel should be rich in organic matter, loose and free-draining to avoid sogginess.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mix is ideal as it drains easily.
+A Cactus and succulents mix is best as it drains easily.

 Repotting